Creating a safer and better internet for children and young people

 Events and campaigns

 What can be done to ensure that the digital world is fit for the future?
 And how can we ensure that we promote, protect, respect and fulfil the rights of all children and young people when they go online?
-Have YOUR say in the #DigitalDecade4YOUth consultation, running online until 11 October 2021.
+The #DigitalDecade4YOUth consultation and campaign has encouraged children and young people, and those that support them, to have their say.

-Taking place online on 6-7 October 2021, this year's edition of the Safer Internet Forum will explore how to make Europe's Digital Decade fit for children and young people.
+This year's edition of the Safer Internet Forum (SIF), which took place online on 6-7 October 2021, explored how to make Europe's Digital Decade fit for children and young people.
+Find out what happened and view session recordings.

 Save the date for the next edition of Safer Internet Day (SID) which will take place on Tuesday, 8 February 2022.
 Once again, we'll join "Together for a better internet" with supporters across the globe.
 In the meantime, find out what happened in your country on SID 2021, and how various organisations marked the day.